 Monitoring or other analytical data supporting a claim that the offset project or offset project type results in this type of reduction or avoidance of any pollutant in the State.

 New offset projects.
-In order to be eligible to demonstrate that an offset project located outside the State of California provides direct environmental benefits in the State, the Offset Project Operator or Authorized Project Designee shall submit all relevant materials listed in this section along with the first reporting period Offset Project Data Report as specified in section 95976(d).
+In order to be eligible to demonstrate that an offset project located outside the State of California provides direct environmental benefits in the State, the Offset Project Operator or Authorized Project Designee shall submit to CARB all relevant materials listed in this section prior to the first request for issuance of ARB offset credits as specified in section 95981(b).

 Existing offset projects.
-For offset projects located outside the State of California which have already received ARB offset credits that would like to demonstrate that they provide direct environmental benefits in the State, the Offset Project Operator, Authorized Project Designee, or holder of the offset credits must submit all relevant materials listed in this section to ARB no later than December 31, 2021, to ensure that projects recognized as providing direct environmental benefits in the state can be identified prior to any surrender of compliance instruments in November 2022 to meet a compliance obligation for 2021 emissions.NOTE: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
+For offset projects located outside the State of California which have already received ARB offset credits that would like to demonstrate that they provide direct environmental benefits in the State, the Offset Project Operator, Authorized Project Designee, or holder of the offset credits must submit all relevant materials listed in this section to ARB no later than December 31, 2021, to ensure that projects recognized as providing direct environmental benefits in the state can be identified prior to any surrender of compliance instruments in November 2022 to meet a compliance obligation for 2021 emissions.

+Verification Requirement.
+Projects that have direct environmental benefits to the state status based on planned activities must have the planned activities verified at each full verification.
+The Offset Project Operator or Authorized Project Designee must provide relevant documentation of planned and completed activities to the verification body to continue direct environmental benefits status by CARB.
+CARB will provide notice of determination of the project’s direct environmental benefits to the state status with the notice of issuance of ARB Offset Credits in 95981.1(c).
+Projects that no longer provide direct environmental benefits to the state of California will no longer receive the designation starting with the vintage associated with the approved issuance.

+NOTE: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
 Reference: Sections 38530, 38560.5, 38564, 38565, 38570 and 39600, Health and Safety Code.
 Subarticle 14: Recognition of Compliance Instruments from Other Programs